SkylineCommunications/dataminer-docs/connector-help/connector_help/Casella_Hydro_RT.md

 # Casella Hydro RT

-The **Casella Hydro RT** driver is a serial driver that is used to communicate with a **Telemetry Logger** measuring rainfall.
+The **Casella Hydro RT** connector is a serial connector that is used to communicate with a **Telemetry Logger** measuring rainfall.

 ## About

-The objective of the **Casella Hydro RT** driver is to retrieve rainfall information from a **Isodaq Telemetry Logger** and to display it according to the preferences of the user.
+The objective of the **Casella Hydro RT** connector is to retrieve rainfall information from a **Isodaq Telemetry Logger** and to display it according to the preferences of the user.
 The data consists of the number of times a bucket with a known capacity tips.
 This way, the amount of rain can be computed for a certain period of time.

 ## Installation and configuration

 ### Creation

-This driver uses a serial connection and needs the following user information:
+This connector uses a serial connection and requires the following input during element creation:

 **SERIAL CONNECTION:**

 - **IP address/host**: The polling IP of the device, e.g. *172.32.65.38*.
 - **IP port**: The IP port of the device, e.g. *4001.*
 - **Bus address**: The bus address of the device.
-This configuration parameter is not required for this driver.
+This configuration parameter is not required for this connector.

 ## Usage